 Explore the night.
 Instead of ziplining or snowmobiling during the day, embark on an adventure after the sun goes down.
 A starlit journey through the snowy landscape is the perfect way to celebrate a long winter night.
 Stop to marvel at the moon and connect the constellations.

 Have a picnic.
 Just because summer is over doesn’t mean you can’t eat food outside.
-Dress warmly and pack or pick up a lunch for an afternoon of Nordic skiing or snowshoeing.
+Dress warmly and pack or pick up lunch for an afternoon of Nordic skiing or snowshoeing.
 Stopping to enjoy your food gives you time to take in your surroundings.
 Carry hot apple cider in a thermos for a hygge pro touch.
-You can pick up a pack lunch from almost any café, take-out or grocery store in town.
+You can pick up a packed lunch from almost any café, take-out or grocery store in town.

 Soak.
 Sometimes you need the silence to revel in the moment- the kind of silence that comes after a snowfall, blanketing the senses into pure appreciation.
 You can find that kind of silence at the Scandinave Spa as you soak up the benefits of hydrotherapy while immersed in the hot and cold baths surrounded by mountain views.
 Or let a professional go at your muscles with a Shiatsu, Javanese, Swedish or Kundalini massage at another of Whistler’s spas.

 Curl up.
 Did you know Whistler is home to a coffee shop and bakery that sits right next to a bookstore?
 You can have your cake and read too.
 From Village Square enter Armchair Bookstore, hunt for that must-have book and then continue down the hallway to Gone Village Eatery.
 Pair your literary choice with an appropriate cozy drink (or homemade soup) and curl up in one of the comfy pillowed corners.
 There is also the impressive Whistler Public Library where you can get lost in a book.